Skip to content

 Documents and information to gather

-You do not need every document before you ask for help, but the more correct information you give, the easier it is for the agency to work the case.
+You do not need every document before you ask for help, but better information can help the agency work the case.
+For a wider paperwork list, use ASMOM’s documents checklist.

 What to gather Why it helps If you do not have it